MerginMaps/docs/src/misc/write-docs/index.md

 git push origin my_docs_fix_branchname
 ```

-Now go to <GitHubRepo id="MerginMaps/docs" desc="GitHub" /> and create pull request (either from web or use the link from the terminal).
+Now go to <GitHubRepo id="MerginMaps/docs" desc="GitHub" /> and create a pull request (from web or by using the link from the terminal).

-Check the automatic tests in the pull requests for spellcheck or broken link and fix the issues in your code.
+Check the automatic tests in the pull requests for [spellcheck](#spellcheck), [Markdown](#using-markdown), broken links or [redirects](#redirects) and, if needed, fix the issues in your code.

-To ensure your pull request will be merged, it is nice to ping the <MainPlatformName /> docs team on the [community chat](https://merginmaps.com/community/join) in the `#dev` channel.
+To ensure your pull request will be reviewed and merged, it is nice to ping the <MainPlatformName /> docs team on the [community chat](https://merginmaps.com/community/join) in the `#dev` channel.

-### When Fork Is Needed
+### When fork is needed
 ::: warning
-You can skip this step if you are member of the <MainPlatformName /> docs team and you have write permissions to the repository.
+You can skip this step if you are a member of the <MainPlatformName /> docs team and you have write permissions to the repository.
 :::

-To fork <GitHubRepo id="MerginMaps/docs" /> repository with the source code of documentation, follow the steps as described in [GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+To fork <GitHubRepo id="MerginMaps/docs" /> repository with the source code of documentation, follow the steps described in [GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 You will end up with the fork of <GitHubRepo id="MerginMaps/docs" /> in your namespace.

-If you use fork, you need to add both fork and upstream to your local namespace:
+If you use fork, you have to add both fork and upstream to your local namespace:

    ```
    mkdir MerginMaps; cd MerginMaps